 handful fresh parsley (mostly stems)

 Note that onion skins help to add color to the broth.
 Yellow and white onions produce a golden stock, and red onions produce a dark brown stock.

 Break up the carrots and celery (I usually just tear them apart with my hands).
 Add all of the ingredients together in a stockpot or dutch oven and fill it with enough water to cover the bone.
 Simmer on low (letting it bubble only a little bit) for about six hours.
 You can cook it longer if you’d like – you will end up with less liquid but with a more potent stock.
 It’s always a good idea to add a little water if the liquid cooks down too much; in that sense you could keep the bones bubbling for much longer than six hours (to help release more minerals and collagen).

 Strain the ingredients with a colander and cheese cloth, and press down on the pieces to get more juice out.
+If you have one, you can use a fat separator to remove the fat from the broth.
 Pour everything into a jar and let it cool for an hour, and then refrigerate overnight.
-The next morning, skim the fat off the top and freeze it if you’re not going to use it within a week or so.
+The next morning, if you didn’t use a fat separator, skim the fat off the top.
+Freeze it if you’re not going to use it within a week.